2001 World Snooker Championship: Semi-finals

 In the other semi-final, Stevens met Higgins, who had been eliminated at this stage both in 1999 and 2000.
-Higgins had a 53 lead at the end of the first session.
+Higgins had a 5–3 lead at the end of the first session.
 Stevens won the first frame of the second session and made a 133 clearance in the next, becoming the 14th player to reach a hundred career centuries.
-A further half-century put him in front at 65.
-Higgins then equalised and won two more frames, making a 126 break in the process.
-Stevens was ahead at 108, but Higgins won back-to-back frames, making a 121 break in the process, to tie the scores.
-Stevens was 1311 in front going into the final session, but Higgins won the first two frames to tie.
+A further half-century put him in front at 6–5.
+Higgins then levelled the score and won two more frames, making a 126 break in the process.
+Stevens was ahead at 10–8, but Higgins won back-to-back frames, making a 121 break in the process, to tie the scores.
+Stevens was 13–11 in front going into the final session, but Higgins won the first two frames to tie.
 Higgins followed with a 75 break that put him ahead, but, aided by a break of 59, Stevens tied the match once again.
 After the mid-session interval, Stevens took the lead in frame 29 with a 71 break, but then went after potting a black, allowing Higgins a chance.
 A on the helped Stevens secure the frame.
-Higgins then tied the match at 1515 and made a break of 73 to go one in front and one away from victory.
-Frame 32 lasted more than an hour, with a long exchange, but Higgins won it 7044 to book a place in the final with a 1715 result.
+Higgins then tied the match at 15–15 and made a break of 73 to go one in front and one away from victory.
+Frame 32 lasted more than an hour, with a long exchange, but Higgins won it 70–44 to book a place in the final with a 17–15 result.

 Final

-Ronnie O'Sullivan (pictured in 2015) defeated John Higgins 1814 in the final to claim his maiden world title.
+Ronnie O'Sullivan (pictured in 2015) defeated John Higgins 18–14 in the final to claim his maiden world title.

 The final was played as the best of 35 frames, held over four sessions, on 6 and 7 May, between O'Sullivan and Higgins.
 O'Sullivan was competing in his first World Championship final, while it was the second for Higgins, having won the title in 1998.
 Referee Eirian Williams officiated his first World Championship final.
-In the first frame of the match, Higgins went in-off when he was on a break of 37 and allowed O'Sullivan to get in the scoreboard with an 88 break.
-Higgins replied by winning the second frame, but O'Sullivan then took three in a row for a 41 lead, making a break of 81 in the process.
+In the first frame of the match, Higgins went in-off when he was on a break of 37 and allowed O'Sullivan to get on the scoreboard with an 88 break.
+Higgins replied by winning the second frame, but O'Sullivan then took three in a row for a 4–1 lead, making a break of 81 in the process.
 Higgins produced a century break of 135, but O'Sullivan won two more frames to end the first session with a four-frame advantage.
 Higgins started the second session with a break of 60.
 O'Sullivan took the next.
-Higgins then won two in a row, but O'Sullivan compiled breaks of 99 and 100 to go again four clear at 59.
-Higgins replied with a century break, but O'Sullivan made a 99 break in the last of the session, which he ended 106 in front.
+Higgins then won two in a row, but O'Sullivan compiled breaks of 99 and 100 to go four frames clear at 5–9.
+Higgins replied with a century break, but O'Sullivan made a 99 break in the last of the session, which he ended 10–6 in front.